funcompbio/project-youthunemployment/README.md

-  * **Front matter:** This is the basic information of the project that should appear at the beginning and should consist of the following items: title of the project including at the end or as subtitle "FCB 2022", names of the authors and date.
+  * **Front matter:** This is the basic information of the project that should appear at the beginning and should consist of the following items: title of the project including at the end or as subtitle "FCB 2023", names of the authors and date.
 Here the words _Front Matter_ **should not** be included as section name.
   * **Abstract:** Summary of the question and the findings (max.
 200 words).
   * **Introduction:** Description of the question and the data employed to answer it.
 Description of any steps taken, if any, previous to this R Markdown document, to prepare the data that is being analyzed.
-  * **Results:** R code interspersed with text, descriping the analysis steps and the display items with the results, which should consist, **at least**, of one table and one plot.
+  * **Results:** R code interspersed with text, describing the analysis steps and the display items with the results, which should consist, **at least**, of one table and one plot.
   * **Conclusions:** summary of the findings, limitations of the study, ways in